-Dimitri Kitaenko is one of the great maestros of our time.
+Dmitrij Kitajenko is one of the great maestros of our time.
 For decades now he has regularly conducted prestigious orchestras across Europe, America and Asia.

-Dimitri Kitaenko and the Cologne Gürzenich Orchestra, of which he has been honorary conductor since 2009, have recorded the complete symphonic works of Shostakovich, Prokofiev, Tchaikovsky and Rachmaninoff.
-These recordings have been awarded with countless international prizes and are considered important benchmark recordings.
-Their recording of Tchaikovsky’s one-act opera Iolanta in 2015 with Olesya Golovneva, Alexander Vinogradov and Andrei Bondarenko in the lead roles caused a sensation and has been rewarded the “Opera of the Year Award” of the ICMA.
-In autumn 2016 the complete recording of Tchaikovsky’s ballet music to The Nutcracker and the Divertimento from Stravinsky’s Le baiser de la fée were released on OehmsClassic.
-Dmitri Kitaenko’s discography encompasses a total of more than 250 recordings, mostly with the Moscow Philharmonic Orchestra, the Frankfurt Radio Symphony, the Bergen Philharmonic Orchestra and the Danish National Symphony Orchestra.
+Dmitrij Kitajenko and the Gürzenich Orchestra Cologne, of which he has been Honorary Conductor since 2009, have recorded the complete symphonies by Shostakovich, Prokofiev, Tchaikovsky and Rachmaninov.
+These recordings have been awarded with numerous international prizes and are considered important reference recordings.
+Their recording of Tchaikovsky’s opera Iolanta in 2015 (with Olesya Golovneva, Alexander Vinogradov and Andrei Bondarenko in the lead roles) caused a sensation, and it received the Opera of the Year Award of the International Classical Music Awards (ICMA).

-In recognition of his life’s work and outstanding recordings, including the complete symphonic works of Shostakovich, Prokofiev, Scriabin and Tchaikovsky, Dimitri Kitaenko received the “Lifetime Achievement Award” at the ICMA (International Classical Music Awards) in March 2015.
+In recognition of his life’s work and outstanding recordings, including the complete symphonic works by Shostakovich, Prokofiev, Scriabin and Tchaikovsky, Dmitrij Kitajenko received the Lifetime Achievement Award of the ICMA (International Classical Music Awards) in 2015.